TheWolfNL/ModularSlackBot/docs/triggers.md

 # Triggers
-Use the following code and change the repsonse message and trigger regex.
+Use the following code and change the repsonse message and trigger [regular expression](#regular-expressions).
 ```
 module.AddTrigger("ping", func(message bot.Message) {
     module.Respond("pong")